karelbilek/namecoin-files/README.md

 However, sometimes it can take even longer, probably based on how willing are other nodes in the network.

 (Right now, I am trying to upload these scripts themselves to blockchain.
 I am now waiting 1 hour for even the name_new operation to appear in the blockchain.
 Is it possible that the miners blacklisted me now?
 Hm, we will see.
+Maybe it's because they are "fresh" namecoins?
 Well, it is simply *nightmaringlishly* slow :) )

 Don't upload bigger files than few bytes/kilobytes though; read further why.